All Episodes

 Yeah, Rush, thanks.

-Uh, I want to talk about this bailout a little bit.
+I want to talk about this bailout a little bit.

-I I'm really upset.
+I'm really upset.

-Uh, you know, I follow the markets and the economy very closely, and I've got a you know, I operate a small business, and this, you know, we may be in somewhat of a financial bind, but we're not in a financial crisis.
+And this, you know, we may be in somewhat of a financial bind, but we're not in a financial crisis.

-Yes, and Wacovia is my bank.
+Yes, and Wachovia is my bank.

-Yeah, and Wells Fargo is the darling, you know, the big bank that has been smart, they've stayed out of trouble.
+Yeah, and Wells Fargo is the darling, you know, the big bank that has been smart.

-But wait a second, Larry, there's something uh we don't have much time, and I want to get to an interesting point about this.
+We don't have much time, and I want to get to an interesting point about this.

 Correct.

-Wells Fargo comes in with a with a better offer from the private sector, doesn't involve the government.
+Wells Fargo comes in with a better offer from the private sector.

-We want you to do this.
+Wachovia says, hubble, hub, the government says, whoa, no, We want you to do this.

-Yeah, and We heard yesterday lay off of Wells Fargo stock.
+Yeah, and we heard yesterday layoff of Wells Fargo stock.

 They know what they're doing.